 What is clinical research?

 Clinical research studies are medical experiments that involve people like you.
-They help to find new ways to safely and effectively ways to prevent, detect, or treat diseases.
+They help to find new ways to safely and effectively ways to prevent, detect and treat diseases.
 Clinical research studies are also called clinical trials.

 Clinical trials are a big deal!
 Special doctors and scientists, called investigators start with an idea for a treatment, and then complete experiments in the lab to test new treatments or procedures, and then they test them on animals.
 The ones that seem to work the best are then tested on people in a clinical trial.
 Clinical trials move through a series of steps called phases, where investigators learn more information about the treatment, like what the right amount of the medication is (the dose), how safe the treatment is for people, how well it works (efficacy).